Martin Sancho Madriz, Interim Dean

 The Southern California food industry provides an ever increasing number of job opportunities for graduates.
-Careers can be found in areas such as nutrition science, dietetics, food chemistry, food processing, sensory evaluation, product development, food management, food marketing, food safety, and culinology.
+Careers can be found in areas such as nutrition science, dietetics, food chemistry, food processing, sensory evaluation, product development, quality assurance, food management, food marketing and supply chain management, food safety, and culinology.
 Nutrition science and dietetics is a pathway for many students pursuing graduate programs in the medical and healthcare fields.

 The Apparel Industry